cc1533/DataComms-ProgAssignment2/README.md

 3/11/2016
 Chris:
 Goals:
+  1. Finish GBN.
+  2. Make the client terminate from the EOT ack sent from the server.
+  3. Get Log files working.
+  4. Get timer working.
   * Hopefully done.
 I'm going to Florida for Spring Break from Sat. - Mon. so I won't be able to work any.

 3/12/2016